 How do you know if your child is ready for a social media account?

 There are more people using social media than ever before, and it’s everywhere – in the news, movies and television, even children’s shows often reference social media sites.
 It’s not realistic to think our kids don’t know social media exists.
 It’s literally everywhere.
+They have probably seen you use it too.
+If you are a regular user of multiple platforms like Instagram then I’m sure you would be keen to learn more about a free linktree alternative!

 If they know about it, there’s a good chance they want to be a part of it.
 If their friends are doing it, they may want to do it, too.
 So, how do you know if and when your child is ready for their own social media account?